drewww/prism/_sources/reference/prism/index.rst.txt

 **Functions**

-- .. lua:function:: loadModule(directory: string)
+- .. lua:function:: prism.loadModule(directory: string)

-   Loads a module into prism, automatically loading objects based on directory, e.g. everything in ``module/actors`` would get loaded into :lua:data:`actors`.
+   Loads a module into prism, automatically loading objects based on directory.
+   .
 Will also run ``module/module.lua`` for any other set up.

    :param string directory: The root directory of the module.

+- .. lua:function:: prism.registerActor(name: string, factory: fun(...): Actor)

+   Registers an actor factory into the actors registry.

+- .. lua:function:: prism.registerCell(name: string, factory: fun(...): Cell)

+   Registers a cell factory into the cells registry.

+- .. lua:function:: prism.registerTarget(name: string, factory: fun(...): Target)

+   Registers a target factory into the targets registry.

-- .. lua:function:: turn(level: Level, actor: Actor, controller: Controller)
+- .. lua:function:: prism.turn(level: Level, actor: Actor, controller: Controller)

    This is the core turn logic, and if you need to use a different scheduler or want a different turn structure you should override this.